 Efficient development: iTerm2 and Oh My Zsh

-If you, like most developers, rely on the terminal to do certain tasks such as, communicating with a remote server, configuring applications, setting up environments, then you should be familiar with the pain of remembering commands or fiddling with the terminal history to get to your desired command.
-Remembering and typing out commands may only take a few seconds but these seconds accumulate over time.
+Like many developers, if you depend on the terminal for tasks such as communicating with remote servers, configuring applications, or setting up environments, you're likely familiar with the hassle of remembering commands or digging through terminal history to find the right one.
+Although recalling and typing commands might only take a few seconds, these seconds add up over time.

 Autosuggest

-With OhMyZsh and a few plugins, you can save yourself the pain of remembering and typing commands such as these.
+With OhMyZsh and a few plugins, you can reduce the need to remember and type frequent commands.

-Taking the ssh command example from above, with OhMyZsh configured, you could simply begin typing ssh root@ser and then you would get a shadow text which would show you the most recently executed command that matches your input.
-You can then complete the command simply by pressing the → key.
+For example, with OhMyZsh installed, start typing ssh root@ser and you'll see a shadow text appear, showing the most recently executed command that matches your input.
+Complete the command by pressing the → key.

 Autosuggestion example